DragonSenses/Algorithms/LeetCode/70-climbing-stairs/problem.md

 This approach efficiently calculates the number of ways to climb stairs by leveraging the properties of the Fibonacci sequence, resulting in both optimal time and space complexity.

+## **Intuition**

+The problem of climbing stairs is analogous to finding the Fibonacci sequence.
+In the dynamic programming approach, we observed that the number of ways to reach the i-th step could be derived from the sum of ways to reach the (i-1)-th and (i-2)-th steps.
+This is the essence of the Fibonacci sequence, where each term is the sum of the two preceding ones.

 ### Fibonacci Number Overview

 For those unfamiliar with the Fibonacci sequence, it is a series of numbers where each number is the sum of the two preceding ones, usually starting with 0 and 1.
 In this problem, however, we start with 1 and 2 because the first step can be taken in 1 way, and the second step can be reached directly in 2 ways (either two single steps or one double step).